 National protocols for test administration

-The nationally agreed protocols can be found in the NAPLAN national protocols for test administration – online (PDF 679 kb).
-These protocols provide detailed information on all aspects of the administration of the tests.
+The nationally agreed protocols can be found in the NAPLAN national protocols for test administration (PDF 679 KB).
+The protocols provide detailed information on all aspects of the administration of the tests.

-In cases where individual students with disability require adjustments to access the tests, these adjustments are provided at the school in consultation with the relevant test administration authority.
+In cases where individual students with disability require adjustments to access the tests, these adjustments are provided at the school in consultation with the relevant Test administration authority (TAA).
 Further information about adjustments is available at Adjustments for students with disability.

 Principals, NAPLAN coordinators and test administrators should be fully aware of all requirements in the protocols.
 Schools should contact their TAA if there are problems in meeting these requirements or if they need further guidance.